Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: summary and conclusion

 \subsection{Author contributions}

+M.F. conceived and supervised the project.
 S.O. performed the analytic calculations and the numerical simulations.
-Both S.O and M.K-E. worked on the initial numerical implementation and analyzed the data.
-S.O. and M.F. worked on the final manuscript with inputs of M.K-E. M.F. conceived and supervised the project.
+Both S.O and M.K.-E. worked on the initial numerical implementation and all authors analyzed the data.
+S.O. and M.F. worked on the final manuscript with inputs of M.K.-E.